JMS55/jms55.github.io/content/posts/2025_12_27_solari_bevy_0_18/index.md

 * Limited indirect rays sent from cache entries during the world cache update step to a max of 50 meters - This prevents long raytraces from holding up the whole threadgroup, improving performance, and prevents far-away samples from influencing the cache, reducing variance.
 * Switched the world cache update workgroup size from 1024 to 64 threads - Much more appropriate for raytracing workloads.
 This fixed some really weird GPU usage traces I was seeing in NSight.
-* Make the world cache transition LODs faster - In a large scene like Bistro, we had way too many cache entries for far-away areas.
+* Made the world cache transition LODs faster - In a large scene like Bistro, we had way too many cache entries for far-away areas.

 Combined, these changes brought the world cache update step from 1.42ms to a much more reasonable 0.09ms in Bistro.